Ash Kane: Creation and casting

-Character development
+Development

 Characterisation

 She was initially described as a "wild party girl" and a "rock chick and rebel".
 E4.com described Ash stating that when she is around, "things get wild".
 You will never find Ash opting for a night indoors unless there is "alcohol, heavy metal and ill advised flashing" involved.
 Though Ash feels guilty over her antics the next morning, she convinces herself that it is part of the university student lifestyle.
 Ash has a brother, Callum Kane (Laurie Duncan) who she attempts to play the "responsible older sister" for.

 Weston has described Ash as "a bit of a child".
 She explained that her character "gets drunk a lot" and is "always hungover!
 She just wants to have a good time really".
 However, she opined that Ash actually has more depth to her persona, explaining that underneath the partying she has got "a bit of a heart" and has her "head screwed on".
 While she is attempting to have a good time, she also studies psychology, so she is "sussing everyone out".
 Weston said that Ash starts to have a "little play with people" because she knows what "they're thinking before they do".
 However at first, viewers do not realise she studies the subject because of the way she acts.
 Ash embarrasses herself during her first week because she drinks to much alcohol, so she "regrets it" afterwards, Weston added that real life university freshers can identify with the way she feels.
 Weston later gave advice to the National Union of Students, stating that new freshers should surround themselves with friends if they are going to go out drinking.
 She noted that Ash does not get into "unsafe situations because she surrounds herself with her new-found friends".
 Weston added that Ash is "independent" and is not tied down in a relationship.
 She explained that her character "doesn’t go in" for romances and instead is "out to have a laugh and be round her friends".
 Weston said that she loves that Ash just "doesn't care".
 She explained that when she first got the role on the serial she "wondered whether I'd have to wear loads of make-up, be dolled up all the time and wear heels!
 But it's really nice to be a little bit different.
 It's fun to play a cooler, messier character".
 Weston commented that she and the character have their similarities, although she wishes she had the "guts" to carry out "some things that Ash does" and she is not as wild as her on screen persona.